How to create an API key for Google Maps?

 • Search and select your project using the drop-down menu at the top of the screen or create a new project for which you want to add an API key.

-• Click on the button from the navigation menu at the top left and select APIs & Services > Credentials.
+• Click on the button from the navigation menu at the top left and select Keys and credentials.

 • On the Credentials page, choose Create credentials > API key.